prapalu/esw/collections/README.md

 - `workflows_evaluated`: it contains the workflows evaluated using the ground truths.
 - `querylogs`: it contains the logs of the executed queries by the workers.
 - `rdf`: it contains the turtle files to populate the RDF Graph.
+- `empty_notebooks`: it contains the template notebooks for each Search Topic, which you can reuse to do your own workflow.

 ### JSON representation of the workflows